mrs83/lb-theme-classic-gallery/README.md

 | Show author | showAuthor | `boolean` | :white_check_mark:|

-This theme is the default theme of Liveblog.
+This theme is forked from [lb-theme-classic](https://github.com/liveblog/lb-theme-classic) and it is created with the purpose of showing image posts as a gallery/slideshow.
-This is also a good start to discover how themes work and how to use [lb-theme-angular](https://github.com/liveblog/lb-theme-angular).